 “Count off seven weeks from the time you begin to put the sickle to the standing grain.
 Then celebrate the Festival of Weeks to the LORD your God by giving a freewill offering in proportion to the blessings the LORD your God has given you” (Deuteronomy 16:9-10).

-Traditionally, the book of Ruth is read during the feast, because the story is set at the time of the barley harvest, and Shavuot occurs between the barley and wheat harvests.
+Traditionally, the book of Ruth is read during the feast (this is the love story bit), because the story is set at the time of the barley harvest, and Shavuot occurs between the barley and wheat harvests.
 Also, it is in the instructions for how to celebrate Shavuot that God includes this commandment:

 Giving Thanks To Our Generous God